TheDavSmasher/BossesHelper/README.md

 The `file` attribute of both `Attack` and `Event` nodes **must not** contain the `.lua` extension.

-`Random` nodes can also have any number of nodes inside them.
+`Random` nodes can also have any number of the following node types inside them.

 - `Attack` nodes signify the Boss will perform the attack found inside the file matching the `file` attribute, and then will do nothing during the time provided in the `wait` attribute.
+Both attributes are required.

 `Random` nodes take no `Wait` nodes because otherwise attacks would execute back to back with no pause in between them, or execute multiple waits back to back.
 Therefore, each node inside this one has to provide its own post-execution wait time.